Stone Circle Press

 “Everyone needs to get back to their

-own Indigenous Knowledge (IK).”
+own Indigenous Knowledge."

-James Dumont, Anishnaabe Elder & Traditional Teacher,
+Anishnaabe Elder & Traditional Teacher

-4th Degree - Three Fires Midewiwin Lodge
+5th Degree - Three Fires Midewiwin Lodge

-With his epic anti-appropriation statement “Everyone needs to get back to their own IK” James Dumont has given us a great blessing by implying that IK is the collective birthright of all humanity, and that we all have original IK.
-Our challenge in this era of massive change is to integrate our own ancestral roots and wisdom with the psycho-geography of place, and "re-landing" ourselves in the landscapes we call home.
+With his epic anti-appropriation statement “Everyone needs to get back to their own IK” James Dumont has given us a great blessing, by implying that IK is the collective birthright of all humanity, and that we all have original IK.
+Our challenge in this era of massive change is to integrate our own ancestral roots and wisdom with the psycho-geography of place, and to "re-land" ourselves in the landscapes we call home.
 We are living on Turtle Island, and isn't it time we started acting that way?

-At the interface between First Nations and the Settler Society, Ancient Spirit Rising: Reclaiming Your Roots & Restoring Earth Community engages with themes of cultural appropriation, social justice, solidarity, allyship, re-centering indigenous values, animism, rewilding, sacred sites, European Indigenous Knowledge (EIK), the Old Ways, cultural recovery, rejuvenating the ecocentric self, and our shift to localized community.
+At the interface between First Nations and the Settler Society, Ancient Spirit Rising: Reclaiming Your Roots & Restoring Earth Community engages with themes of cultural appropriation, social justice, solidarity, allyship, re-centering Indigenous values, animism, rewilding, sacred sites, European Indigenous Knowledge (EIK), the Old Ways, cultural recovery, rejuvenating the ecocentric self, and our shift to localized community.

 In Ancient Spirit Rising I suggest that a truly radical act in defiance to the